All-sky, all-frequency directional search for persistent gravitational-waves from Advanced LIGO's and Advanced Virgo's first three observing runs: ASAF Estimators

 Since the estimators are obtained by summing over a large number of $\tau = 192\,\mathrm{second}$ time-segments, the Central Limit Theorem implies that the noise distribution is approximately Gaussian as long as the total observation is longer than a few hours.

 Once $X_p(f)$ and $\Gamma_{pp'} (f)$ are calculated using Eqs.~\ref{eq:Dirty_map} and \ref{eq:Fisher} for all the baselines and observing runs, we combine them to obtain the multi-baseline (HLV here onward) dirty map and Fisher information matrix for all the observing runs.
 From the combined Fisher matrix and dirty map, we can construct the estimator in Eq.~\ref{eq:estimator}.
 The ML estimator $\bm{\hat{\mathcal{P}}}$ involves inversion of the Fisher matrix $\mathbf{\Gamma}$ which has singular values associated with certain observed modes on the sky where the baselines are insensitive.
-For point sources, given the current sensitivity of detectors and the pixel resolution used here, correcting for the pixel-to-pixel correlation hardly makes any difference to the analysis (rather it introduces unnecessary artifacts caused by regularization)~\cite{O1O2Folded}.
+For point sources, given the current sensitivity of detectors and the pixel resolution used here, correcting for the pixel-to-pixel correlation hardly makes any difference to the analysis~\cite{O1O2Folded}.
+Therefore, to obtain the estimator of narrowband anisotropy and the corresponding signal-to-noise ratio (SNR), instead of inverting the Fisher matrix we divide the dirty map in a given pixel by the corresponding diagonal element of the Fisher matrix.
 Then the estimator of narrowband anisotropy and its uncertainty are given by,